Mitigating Against DDoS Attacks

 Contain Outbound Attacks

-Catch even the smallest attacks
+Catch even the slightest attacks.

-Go Farther in depth
+Go Farther in depth.